menstruated/wooting-redesign/README.md

 # Wooting Double Movement
-[just recoloured it because i didn't like the yellow lol and added funny anime girl and better info links]
+**Just recoloured it because i didn't like the yellow lol and added funny anime girl and better info links**

 One-click install for getting double movement in Fortnite.